The 🤠 Cowboy Emoji: 10 Reasons Why This Emoji Is So Hot Right Now

 At the Country Music Awards last year, Pink rocked a brown and orange cowboy hat.
 The popular singer brought her son, who was wearing cowboy boots with an ornate pattern, and her daughter Willow.
 Willow was in cowgirl attire, too.

 We are all aware of the almost unavoidable influence celebrities have on human culture.
-We talk about who they are dating, what they wear.
+We talk about who they are dating and what they wear.
 And since a lot of celebrities have been cowboy-inspired looks, you can definitely expect a spike in cowboy-related discussions in the following months.

 To sum it all up, you bet there is just no better time to channel your inner cowgirl or cowboy.
 As we’ve proven in 10 important reasons, the cowboy culture is still alive and well!